jessicacampbell-astro/TTC_delays_analysis/README.md

 ![tableau-dashboard](https://github.com/jessicacampbell-astro/TTC_transportation_analysis/assets/23153120/98ba29e7-5191-4db6-b759-3bb83e8618e5)

 There were 21,799 delays in 2023 with an average delay time of 3 minutes.
 While the number of delays is up by 19% since 2022, the average delay time is down by 20%.
 The delay times for 2023 range from 2 minutes (no change since 2022) to 360 minutes (down 7%), with a standard deviation of 8 minutes (down 27%).
-Disorderly patrons were by far the leading cause of delays, accounting for nearly 70% of delays in 2023, with 10-30% increases since 2022.
+Disorderly patrons were by far the leading cause of delays, accounting for nearly 70% of delays in 2023, with 10-30% monthly increases since 2022.

 ## Summary of Insights